BURTools/burt/doc/JSON.md

 - `contributors` : **[optional]** the [Contact](#contact) for any contributors to the overall project.
 These contributors are used as the default or can be added to the contributors for any packages included in the project.
+- `extended` : **[optional]** extension-specific [properties](./Concepts.md#extension-properties) for the
+  project, where the key is the package name of the extension and the value is an extension-specific object.
+  See documentation for the extension for details of what is in this object.
 - `homepage` : **[optional]** a URL where the main website for the project is located.
 Note that this is not the repository URL, since that is defined in the `repository` property.
 - `license` : **[optional]** the overall license for the project.
 This is used as the default license for any